eth-cscs/SpFFT/docs/source/details.rst

  Exchange with MPI_Alltoall.
 Requires repacking of data into buffer.
 Possibly best optimized for large number of ranks by MPI implementations, but does not adjust well to non-uniform data distributions.

 SPFFT_EXCH_COMPACT_BUFFERED
   Exchange with MPI_Alltoallv.
 Requires repacking of data into buffer.
-Performance is usually close to MPI_alltoall and it adapts well to non-unitform data distributions.
+Performance is usually close to MPI_alltoall and it adapts well to non-uniform data distributions.

 SPFFT_EXCH_UNBUFFERED
   Exchange with MPI_Alltoallw.
 Does not require repacking of data into buffer (outside of the MPI library).
 Performance varies widely between systems and MPI implementations.
 It is generally difficult to optimize for large number of ranks, but may perform best in certain conditions.